NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 ## Introduction

 **Background**: Continuous testing (CT) is a powerful approach that automatically analyzes your software throughout the development process, not just to find bugs, but to ensure it performs well, is secure, and functions flawlessly.
-CT provides rapid feedback, letting you identify and fix problems early, before they become major issues.
-This leads to faster releases, improved software quality, and happier users.
+CT can be complex to set up, however, so we present a simplified guide to getting started with CT through a best-practice testing plan template and guidance on tools and frameworks to leverage.
+The goal is to enable your project to identify and fix problems early, before they become major issues, leading to faster releases, improved software quality, and happier users.

 **Philosophy**: To provide a simple, consistent, easy-to-use continuous testing plan template and recommend tools to bootstrap your project with the essentials needed for a high-quality continuous testing setup.